 Yet no matter how well I could picture it in my head, reality was something completely different.

 I raised my hand to deflect, but even as I moved I could tell I wouldn't make it.
 For all of the greater distance he had to travel, his strike will hit my chest before I could stop it.
 No matter how fast I tried to move I, along with everyone else watching, knew that he would be faster.

-Having no choice, I aborted my attempt at a parry, and tried to dodge the blow instead.
+Having no choice, I aborted my attempt at a parry and tried to dodge the blow instead.
 Pulling my shoulder back, pivoting on my back leg to avoid the blow, and I succeeded if barely.
 I managed to pull back far enough that the strike missed me by an inch.
-But at the moment I was so off balance that I could not avoid the following blows.
+But at the moment I was so off-balance that I could not avoid the following blows.

 "Get up, Hikaru-sama" The instructor commanded scarcely a second after I had skidded to halt, not even bothering to check up on me.

 It was customary for children of ninja clans, or at the very least the Hyuuga clan, to begin their training at the age of four.
 Though calling it training was a bit of a stretch, as they were more of a practice run than the real thing.
-Other than stretches, all other exercises were hidden in the form of games.
+Other than stretches, all the other so-called training exercises were hidden in the form of games.

 Though they seemed to be willing to make an exception when it came to me.

 Just a few weeks away from my fourth birthday they had separated me from the other children my age and tossed me in with the rest of the six years old.
-At first there were some concerns that I may have been too young to start sparring but they were all put to rest after the first session.
+At first, there were some concerns that I may have been too young to start sparring but they were all put to rest after the first session.

 I had beaten them all.